Stoick01/bluebird/README.md

 ## Roadmap

-There are a lot of updates planed, you will find comments throughout the library that define what features are I'm planing to add in the future.
+There are a lot of updates planed, you will find comments throughout the library that define what features I'm planing to add in the future.

 ## Contribution